ClSt 307 / FnAr 337 / RoSt 307 - ART OF THE ROMAN WORLD

 They will also come to understand that art -even in the rather different cultures of the ancient world, Rome included- is yet a communication that not only reflects the desire of artists to portray the truths about the human condition and environment in aesthetic ways, but also (since art is profoundly tied to audience, time and place) that it is a representation of social, psychological, political, intellectual and cultural topics and concerns.
 Through the course students will also see and discuss how, in specific fields (like that of historical representations used as “political propaganda”), Rome anticipated much of later experiences and skills

-To contextualise their studies and lay the optimum groundwork for analysis and interpretation of individual examples, aspects of myth, religion, sociology, history and other related socio-cultural subjects will be introduced as they pertain to various pieces.
+To contextualize their studies and lay the optimum groundwork for analysis and interpretation of individual examples, aspects of myth, religion, sociology, history and other related socio-cultural subjects will be introduced as they pertain to various pieces.
 Introduction of scholarship on Roman art will demonstrate the multiplicity of interpretations possible and how these reflect cultural and temporal differences.

 As the material is presented chronologically, students will see and evaluate works of art in the light of their aesthetic and cultural precedents.
 Acquisition of this knowledge with the relevant vocabularies will enable students to better focus in, observe, describe and analyze objects of ancient Roman art, to introduce thoughtfully the considered views of others, and to formulate their own fresh interpretations and viewpoints about how and why such art was produced and what it means.
-As a result of this course, they will be better able to recognize and partecipate in the artistic-cultural life of their communities.
+As a result of this course, they will be better able to recognize and participate in the artistic-cultural life of their communities.

 Every lesson will be richly illustrated by original slides from the instructor’s collection; occasionally readings and abstracts from ancient written sources in translation will be offered.
 In all cases, class discussion and active participation to class work are to be considered crucial and are highly encouraged and valued by the instructor.
 The same principle applies to the context of on-site classes, with the added benefit of the direct vision of works of the most different materials and scales, suggesting a very broad range of visual and intellectual stimuli.
 Moreover, since the variety of points and comparisons developed in class can only in part find a substitute in the required readings, class attendance is strongly recommended.